-Cornell Cooperative Extension Orange County and the New York State Department of Environmental Conservation’s Hudson River Estuary Program are offering an outdoor workshop for municipal officials and others, to increase their ability to recognize and evaluate major habitat types and potential impacts to habitats from land development.
+New York State Department of Environmental Conservation’s Hudson River Estuary Program and Cornell Cooperative Extension Orange County are offering an outdoor workshop for municipal officials and others, to increase their ability to recognize and evaluate major habitat types and potential impacts to habitats from land development.

-We will use maps and aerial photos to help interpret the landscape, discuss observable quality indicators for important habitats— such as upland meadow, interior forest, marsh, intermittent stream, hardwood swamp and young forest—and discuss habitat values and conservation principles.
+We will use maps and aerial photos to help interpret the landscape, discuss observable quality indicators for important habitats— such as upland and wet meadows, interior forest, marsh, intermittent stream, and young forest—and discuss habitat values and conservation principles.